shakad72/group-7-gc/use-cases/use-case-6.md

 ### Preconditions

-- The system has access to a reliable dataset containing information about countries and their populations.
+We know the **(N)**  of populated countries and the region.
+The system has access to a reliable dataset containing information about countries and their populations.
-- The user specifies the value of **N** (number of countries) they want to retrieve.
-- The user specifies the region for which they want to retrieve the top **N** populated countries.

 ### Success End Condition

-The user receives a list of the top **N** populated countries within the specified region, organized by population.
+A report with a list of the top **(N)**  populated countries within the specified region, organized by population is produced.

 ### Failed End Condition

-The user does not receive the list of countries due to errors in data retrieval or if the dataset is unavailable.
+No report is produced.

 ### Primary Actor

-User
+Clerical User

 ### Trigger

-User provides the value of **N** and selects a region to retrieve the top **N** populated countries.
+I provide the value of **(N)**  and select a region to retrieve the top **(N)**  populated countries.

 ## MAIN SUCCESS SCENARIO

-1. User specifies the value of **N**.
+1. User specifies the value of **(N)**.
 2. User selects the region from the available options.
 3. The system retrieves data of all countries within the specified region and their populations.
 4. The system sorts the countries based on their population, from largest to smallest.
-5. The system selects the top **N** countries based on the user-provided value and the region.
+5. The system selects the top **(N)**  countries based on the user-provided value and the region.
-6. The sorted list of the top **N** populated countries within the specified region along with their populations is presented to the user.
+6. The sorted list of the top **(N)**  populated countries within the specified region along with their populations is presented to the user.

 ## EXTENSIONS